Turysaz/hrmvm/README.md

 * Add `LOAD` instruction to load a literal to the accumulator
 * Add `NOP` instruction to wait a cycle doing nothing
+* Add `JUMPA` instruction to set the PC to the current ACC value (dynamic jumping)
+* Add `LDPC` instruction to load the current PC value to ACC
 * There is no `None` value for the accumulator.
 If an `OUTBOX` operation is performed, the accumulator is set to `0` instead.
 * No support for letters. **Numeric values only.**